 Ms Allen is a former non-executive Director of Insurance Australia Group Limited (2004 to 2015) and a former national Director (2010 to 2016), and acting Chair (2015 to 2016), of the Australian Institute of Company Directors.

 BSc (Hons) Engineering, FCA (UK) MAICD

 Mr Cowan is an independent non-executive Director.
 He joined the Board on 10 May 2016 and is the Chair of the Audit and Risk Committee and a Director of Santos Finance Limited.

 Mr Cowan had a 23-year career with Shell International in various senior commercial and financial roles.
 His last two roles were as CFO and Director of Shell Oil US and CFO of Shell Nigeria.
 He was CFO of Fonterra Co-operative Ltd between 2005 and 2009.

-Mr Cowan is currently Chairman of Queensland Sugar Limited (since 2015) and Buderim Ginger Ltd (since 2018), and sits on the Board of Winson Group Pty Ltd and Ability First Australia.
+Mr Cowan is currently Chairman of Queensland Sugar Limited (since 2015) and Buderim Ginger Ltd (since 2018), the Stahmann Webster Group (since 2021) and Port of Brisbane (since 2021), and sits on the Board of Winson Group Pty Ltd and Ability First Australia.
 He is a past Director of UGL Limited (2008 to 2017) where he chaired the Health and Safety Committee.
 Mr Cowan is also a former Director of Coffey International (2012 to 2016) and Ludowici Limited (2009 to 2012) where he chaired the Audit and Risk Committees for both companies.
 Mr Cowan was also a Shell-appointed alternative director of Woodside between 1992 and 1995.

 BEng (Hons) Mech Eng